-The National Cancer Institute (NCI) established the Nanotechnology Characterization Laboratory (NCL) to accelerate the progress of nanomedicine by providing preclinical characterization and safety testing of nanoparticles.
-It is a collaborative effort between the NCI, the U.S. Food and Drug Administration (FDA) and the National Institute of Standards and Technology (NIST).
+NCI established the Nanotechnology Characterization Laboratory (NCL) to accelerate the progress of nanomedicine by providing preclinical characterization and safety testing of nanoparticles.
+It is a collaborative effort between NCI, the US Food and Drug Administration (FDA), and the National Institute of Standards and Technology (NIST).

 The NCL serves as a resource and knowledge base for all cancer researchers in academia, industry, and government to facilitate the development and clinical translation of nanotechnologies intended as cancer therapeutics and diagnostics.
 NCL supports the characterization of:

 - concepts with proven efficacy for cancer therapy, diagnosis, or vaccines

 - novel, early-stage nanomedicine platforms with potential for cancer therapy

-- Concepts intended to alleviate side effects, toxicities and other complications cancer patients experience as a result of anti-cancer therapy
+- concepts intended to alleviate side effects, toxicities and other complications cancer patients experience as a result of cancer therapy